 Mary Helen Stefaniak

-Mary Helen Stefaniak’s second novel, The Cailiffs of Baghdad, Georgia, received a 2011 Anisfield-Wolf Book Award for Fiction.
-Anisfield-Wolf Awards recognize books that make important contributions to our understanding of racism and our appreciation of the rich diversity of human cultures.
-The Cailiffs of Baghdad, Georgia was also selected by independent booksellers as an Indie-Next “Great Read.”
+Mary Helen Stefaniak’s fiction and nonfiction have appeared in many publications.
+Of her new novel, The World of Pondside, a mystery that takes place in a nursing home, Booklist said, “Stefaniak infuses an often forbidding and depressing environment with joy and dignity.”
+Her second novel, The Cailiffs of Baghdad, Georgia, received a 2011 Anisfield-Wolf Book Award for Fiction.
+Anisfield-Wolf Awards recognize books that make significant contributions to our understanding of racism and our appreciation of the diversity of cultures.
+Independent booksellers selected The Cailiffs as an Indie-Next “Great Read.”
 Her first novel, The Turk and My Mother, received the 2005 John Gardner Fiction Award and has been translated into several languages.
 It was named a Favorite Book of 2004 by the Chicago Tribune.
-Her first book, Self Storage and Other Stories, received the Wisconsin Library Association’s 1998 Banta Award, and a novella was shortlisted for the O. Henry Prize.
-Her fiction and nonfiction have appeared in many publications including The Antioch Review, AGNI, Epoch, The Iowa Review, New Stories from the South, and A Different Plain.
+Self Storage and Other Stories, her first book, received the Wisconsin Library Association’s 1998 Banta Award.